gfx-labs/chain-config/.gitlab/issue_templates/new_chain.md

 - [ ] add chain to oku/chain-configs (use zero address for default pool if none are deployed yet)

+- [ ] add relevant tokens to the tokenlist and add any sources to the tokenlist job

 - [ ] venn

   - [ ] add rpcs to venn.hcl